TimHanewich/Misc-Articles/Azure-AI-Agents/readme.md

 ## Step 1: Create the Agent in the Portal
 The very step to using the Azure AI Foundry Agent Service is to create *an Agent*.

-There are two ways to do this: 1) via the Azure AI Foundry portal (website with a GUI), or 2) programatically via an API call.
+There are two ways to do this: 1) via the Azure AI Foundry portal (website with a GUI), or 2) programmatically via an API call.
 For the sake of this article, I'll show it visually in the portal:

 This assumes you already have a **project** established in Azure AI Foundry.
 If you haven't already, see [this documentation](https://learn.microsoft.com/en-us/azure/ai-foundry/how-to/create-projects?tabs=ai-foundry&pivots=hub-project).